-- ✓ The clinical features are consistent with increased intracranial pressure, intracranial hypertension and cerebral edema and usually occur several hours after the IV NAC therapy has been initiated. - ✓ Intractable vomiting, altered mental status, myoclonus and seizures are some of the most common symptoms.
+- ✓ The clinical features are consistent with increased intracranial pressure, intracranial hypertension and cerebral edema and usually occur several hours after the IV NAC therapy has been initiated. - ✓ Intractable vomiting, altered mental status, myoclonus and seizures are most commonly observed.
 Acute renal failure and hemolysis may also be present. - ✓ These features are separate from anaphylactoid reactions, which typically occur during the first (loading) dose of IV NAC (i.e. 150 mg/kg over 1 hour).